 Pause on wage increases in Commonwealth agencies

 On 9 April 2020, the Assistant Minister to the Prime Minister and Cabinet, the Hon Ben Morton MP, announced the Government’s decision to pause general wage increases in Commonwealth agencies for six months.
-For APS agencies the Minister has made a determination made under subsection 24(3) of the Public Service Act 1999 (PS Act) which will commence 14 April 2020.
+For APS agencies the Minister made a determination made under subsection 24(3) of the Public Service Act 1999 (PS Act) which commenced on 14 April 2020.

 A copy of the determination can be found on the Federal Register of Legislation.

 The determination operates for 12 months from its date of commencement.
 During this period, increases to wages and salary-related allowances are deferred by six months as they fall due.
 The pause applies to enterprise agreements, individual flexibility arrangements, common law contracts and determinations made under the PS Act.
 This includes determinations made in lieu of bargaining.

 To ensure equity of application, the Public Sector Workplace Relations Policy 2020 requires that any agency that is unable to implement a wage increase deferral between 14 April 2020 and 13 April 2021 must delay the first non-SES wage increase delivered under this Policy for six months.

 The wage increase deferral decision followed the Government’s decision to implement a stay on increases in remuneration, entitlements and allowances for all Senior Executive Service (and equivalent) officers which remains in force.

 Agencies should contact their APSC Relationship Manager for more information on the wage increase deferral, or write to firstname.lastname@example.org.